ha7ilm/openwebrx/README.md

 - <a href="https://github.com/simonyiszk/csdr">libcsdr</a>
 - <a href="http://sdr.osmocom.org/trac/wiki/rtl-sdr">rtl-sdr</a>
-- ncat (On Debian/Ubuntu, it is in the *nmap* package).

-> By the way, *nmap* is a tool commonly used for auditing network security, and it is not used by OpenWebRX in any way.
-We need to install it, because the *ncat* command is packaged with it.
->
-> *ncat* is a better *netcat* alternative, which is used by OpenWebRX for internally distributing the I/Q data stream.
-It also solves the problem of having different versions of *netcat* on different Linux distributions, which are not compatible by their command-line arguments.

 After cloning this repository and connecting an RTL-SDR dongle to your computer, you can run the server: